 If you've registered branches or divisions of your business separately, the parent body can cancel the separate registration of any of the branches at any time.
-To do this, login to myIR Secure Online Service and send us a secure email.
+You can do this in myIR by selecting "Cease GST registration" under Manage GST Registration in the Activity Centre.

 After cancellation, the parent body must account for GST and be responsible for all of the branches' taxable activities.

 If you cancel the parent body's GST registration, the separate GST registrations of the branches will be cancelled automatically.

 Notice confirming your cancellation

 We will send you a notice confirming your cancellation date.

 Until you get this notice, you must continue to meet all the requirements of being GST registered, including filing returns and making payments on time.